 The film’s ultimate masterstroke, though, is the ways in which the screenwriters lay the groundwork for the adults-only Chapter 2, which has since been greenlit.
 When Georgie goes into the sewer, there is a woman on her porch who sees Georgie, and then the pool of blood he left behind.
 We do not see what she does next, but there is no question that that scene will be picked up in the next film.
 Eddie’s mother has a clear motive for the decisions she’s made regarding her son, passive-aggressive though they may be.
 Even the father of head bully Henry Bowers, himself a bully, an alcoholic and a police officer (yikes), has the makings of a sympathetic story if handled properly.
 These films have the potential to be the horror equivalent of the “Kill Bill” movies, where Volume I has all of the splatter, but Volume II has the depth and winds up being even better.

 That last statement may sound hyperbolic, because it has been a long time since a Stephen King novel was brought to justice on the big screen (2007’s “The Mist” is the most recent one, as far as this writer is concerned), but let’s not lose perspective here.
 “It” is very good, and one of the best King adaptions ever made, but the morals of the story (fear is a weapon that can be used against you; also, childhood is hell) feel a bit quaint 31 years after its original release.
 Heck, Pixar worked the ‘fear’ message into an animated family film 16 years ago (“Monsters, Inc.”).
-To appreciate this movie, one must first acknowledges the bubble in which it lives.
+To appreciate this movie, one must first acknowledge the bubble in which it lives.

 Starring: Bill Skarsgård, Jaeden Lieberher, Finn Wolfhard, Sophia Lillis, Jack Dylan Grazer, Jeremy Ray Taylor, Chosen Jacobs, Wyatt Oleff, Nicholas Hamilton